A6 disappearances: Carole Soltysiak

+Christelle Blétry

+The body of 16-year-old Christelle Blétry was found on 18 December 1996, by a postman a few hours after she was last seen, on the edge of a country road in Blanzy.
+Her body was in a ditch, and she had been stabbed 123 times.
+The autopsy showed no evidence of sexual assault.

 Virginie Bluzet

-The ninth victim was Virginie Bluzet, a 21-year-old from Beaune who disappeared in February 1997, a few months after Christelle Blétry.
-Bluzet's body was found on 17 March 1997 on the banks of the river Saône in Verdun-sur-le-Doubs, having spent five weeks in the water.
+Virginie Bluzet, a 21-year-old from Beaune disappeared in February 1997.
+Bluzet's body was found on 17 March 1997, on the banks of the river Saône in Verdun-sur-le-Doubs, having spent five weeks in the water.
 She had been found bound and gagged, and her head had been covered by a pillow.
 The investigation into her death was relaunched in February 2010, following advances in forensic technology.
-Dijon police had investigated Bluzet's boyfriend, but the magistrate closed this line of inquiry on 6 November 2002 due to a lack of evidence.
+Dijon police had investigated Bluzet's boyfriend, but the magistrate closed this line of inquiry on 6 November 2002, due to a lack of evidence.
 Michel Bluzet, Virginie's father, stated: "A spot of blood was found on the gag, and despite all the years that have passed, we know that more evidence can be found; I've got my fingers crossed."

-Vanessa Theillon
+Vanessa Thiellon

-The body of 17-year-old apprentice chef Vanessa Theillon was found in 1999, on the banks of the Saône in Mâcon.
+The body of 17-year-old apprentice chef Vanessa Thiellon was found on 5 June 1999, on the banks of the Saône in Mâcon.
 She had been violently beaten and had died from an overdose.
 She did not appear to have been sexually assaulted.

 Anne-Sophie Girollet

-20-year-old medical student Anne-Sophie Girollet disappeared on 19 March 2005, after a dance gala in Mâcon.
+Anne-Sophie Girollet, a 20-year-old medical student, disappeared on 19 March 2005, after a dance party in Mâcon.
 Girollet obtained her baccalauréat at 17 and was already in her third year at medical school in Lyon.
-Her body was found floating in the Saône on 2 April that year, near a bridge in Mâcon.
+Her body was found floating in the Saône on 2 April, near a bridge in Mâcon.
 The medical examiners concluded that she had been sexually assaulted before being strangled, suffocating as a result of being stabbed in the chest.

 Convictions

 Jacky Martin: Anne-Sophie Girollet

-Jacky Martin, a man who was already on the FNAEG (France's DNA database) due to convictions for violent crimes, theft and handling stolen vehicles, was arrested in 2012 after his car, a Peugeot 405 registered to the Rhône département (where Lyon is located), was fished from the Saône and found to contain genetic traces of Anne-Sophie Girollet.
-Martin was sentenced to 30 years' imprisonment (to serve a minimum of 20 years before being considered for parole) for the abduction and murder of Anne-Sophie Girollet.
+Jacky Martin, a man who was already on the FNAEG (France's DNA database) due to convictions for violent crimes, theft and handling stolen vehicles, was arrested in 2012 after his car, a Peugeot 405 registered to the Rhône département (where Lyon is located), was fished from the Saône and found to contain genetic traces of Girollet.
+Martin was sentenced to 30 years' imprisonment (to serve a minimum of 20 years before being considered for parole) for the abduction and murder of Girollet.
 He has appealed the verdict.